Scholarships: the gift of opportunity

 Giving something back

-Last year our scholars carried out 6,968 hours of volunteering in the local community and beyond, from helping charities such as FoodCycle and Bath Marrow, to peer mentoring and getting involved in conservation projects.
+Each year our Gold Scholars carry out thousands hours of volunteering in the local community and beyond, from helping charities such as FoodCycle and Bath Marrow, to peer mentoring and getting involved in conservation projects.
 It’s a great way to gain valuable experience, meet new people and give something back to the community.

 As one scholar says: “Volunteering has given me the confidence to make the most of my time here at Bath.”
 Thank you for supporting them so that they can support others.